SE-ML/se-ml.github.io/_best_practices/01-social_bias.md

 image: #
 photocredit: #

-intent: Identify instances of social bias in training data, in order to allow counteracting the effects of this bias in training and deployed models.
+intent: Identify instances of social bias in training data, in order to counteract the effects of this bias in training and deployed models.
 motivation: Bias in data is one of the main sources of unfairness in ML applications.
-Responsible use of ML requires that developers of ML applications counteract such unfairness, which starts with identifying the sources of bias. #
+Responsible use of ML requires that developers of ML applications counteract unfairness, starting with identifying the sources of bias. #
-applicability: Testing for social bias in training data should be done whenever you work with input data that contains information that relates to people.
-Not only when your data has explicit fields for gender, ethnicity, etc, but also seemingly inocuous data like location, name, or even hobbies might implicitly encode social traits.  #
+applicability: Testing for social bias in training data should be done whenever you process data containing personal information -- not only when your data has explicit fields for gender, ethnicity, etc, -- but also seemingly inocuous data such as location, name, or even hobbies might implicitly encode social traits.  #
 related: [discriminatory_attributes,subgroup_bias,risk] #
 dependencies: Similarities, differences and connections to other practices #
 survey_question: Q84 #